Chikkodi: Geography

-Chikodi taluka is generally divided into two zones on the basis of terrain.
-The Northern part consists of the deep and good black soil on the bank of the rivers flowing from west to east, therefore it is a very fertile tract.
-While the southern hilly area land consists of red clay soil, having comparatively less fertile.
-Of course, there are small patches of coarse land in northern part and good fertile land in the southern part of the taluka.
+system of the taluka consists of Vedganga, Dudhaganga and Panchganga.

 Climate

 Chikodi has a tropical savanna climate.
 The wet season is pleasant, windy, and overcast while the dry season is hot and partly cloudy.
 The dry season lasts for 2.5 months, from 9 March to 23 May, with an average daily high temperature above 34 °C. Chikodi receives rainfall from both the northeast and the southwest monsoons and the wettest months are June–September.
 The rainy period of the year lasts for 6.1 months, from 14 May to 18 November, with a sliding 31-day rainfall of at least 13 millimeters.
 The most rain falls during the 31 days centered around 18 July, with an average total accumulation of 239 millimeters.

 Over the course of the year, the temperature typically varies from 14 °C to 37 °C and is rarely below 13 °C or above 39 °C. December & January are generally cold as compared to the rest of year.
 The coldest month is January with an average low temperature of 14 °C and the hottest month is April with an average high temperature of 35.7 °C. Winter temperatures rarely drop below 13 °C (55.4 °F), and summer temperatures seldom exceed 38 °C.